A GIT interpretration of the Harder-Narasimhan filtration: A theorem by Kempf

 A 1-parameter subgroup of $\SL(V)$ (which we denote in the following by 1-PS) is a non-trivial homomorphism $\CC^*\to \SL(V)$.
 To a 1-PS we associate a weighted filtration as follows.
 There is a basis $\{e_1,\ldots,e_p\}$ of $V$ where it has a diagonal form

 with $\Gamma_1<\cdots<\Gamma_{t+1}$.
 Let

-be the associated filtration.
+be filtration obtained by calling $V_{1}\subset V$ the vector subspace generated by those vectors of the basis of $V$ associated to exponents $\Gamma_{1}$, $V_{2}\subset V$ generated for those associated to exponents $\Gamma_{1}$ and $\Gamma_{2}$, and so on.
 Note that two 1-PS give the same filtration if and only if they are conjugate by an element of the parabolic subgroup of $\SL(V)$ defined by the filtration.

 The basis $\{e_1,\ldots,e_p\}$, together with a basis $\{w_j\}$ of $A$, induces a basis of $\Hom(\wedge^r V,A)$ indexed in a natural way by tuples $(i_1,\ldots,i_r,j)$ with $i_1<\cdots <i_{r}$, and the coordinate corresponding to such an index is acted by the 1-PS as: